cycfi/q/docs/setup.md

 If successful, cmake will generate an Visual Studio 2017 project in the build directory.

-### Ubuntu 16.04:
+#### Ubuntu 16.04:

 Using [dpkg packaging
 system](https://wiki.debian.org/DebianPackageManagement), stock g++ compiler and [CodeBlocks](http://www.codeblocks.org/).

-1. Install portaudio: `sudo apt-get install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0`
+1. Install portaudio dependencies: `sudo apt-get install libasound-dev`
-2. Install portmidi: `sudo apt-get install libportmidi-dev`
-3. CD to the Q library: `cd Q`
+2. CD to the Q library: `cd Q`
-4. Make a build directory: 'mkdir build'
+3. Make a build directory: 'mkdir build'
-5. CD to the the Q/build directory: `cd build`
+4. CD to the the Q/build directory: `cd build`
-6. Invoke cmake: `cmake -G"CodeBlocks - Unix Makefiles" ../`
+5. Invoke cmake: `cmake -G"CodeBlocks - Unix Makefiles" ../`

 If successful, cmake will generate a CodeBlocks project in the build directory.